cosentid1/LCD-Screen-Controller/README.md

 # LCD-Screen-Controller

-This project displays a double dot on an LCD screen using an Arduino microcontroller.
-The user can then move the snake around the screen by pushing four directional buttons.
+This project displays a two-pixel character on an LCD screen using an Arduino microcontroller.
+The user can then move the double dot around the screen by pushing four directional buttons.

 ## Table of Contents